cfjedimaster/raymondcamden2023/src/posts/2023/11/20/2023-11-20-links-for-you.md

 ## Alternatives to JSON

-For me, my history of working with APIs basically went from SOAP (ugh) to JSON, so JSON is been "just how data is done" for me for... probably near twenty years.
+For me, my history of working with APIs basically went from SOAP (ugh) to JSON, so JSON is been "just how data is done" for me for... probably nearly twenty years.
 However, JSON is definitely not the only way to transmit data.
 There's actually not one, but two alternatives: Protocal Buffers (protobuf) and Avro.
 If you would like a nice introduction to protobuf, check out this article: [How LinkedIn Adopted Protocol Buffers to Reduce Latency by 60%](https://newsletter.systemdesign.one/p/protocol-buffers-vs-json).
 You should not, obviously, run out and change all your code.
 Like many things related to performance tweaking, you should first evaluate if it makes sense, but knowing you have options is *always* a good thing!

 ## Advent of Code 2023!